ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 Currently, Microsoft Windows Server 2019 Standard is deployed for the operating system.
 The domain-functional level 2008 is set to allow for compatibility with an earlier version with any potential secondary instances.
 If compatibility with earlier (2008) secondary instances is not a consideration in your environment, you can upgrade the domain-functional level to a higher version.

-For more information, see [Forest and domain-functional levels](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels){: external}.
+For more information, see [Forest and domain functional levels](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels){: external}.

 ### Single VSI domain controller
 {: #adds-infra-domain-controllers-vsi}